 Outside of her life at SMU, Lindsay also teaches Pure Barre classes part time and is an active member of the Junior League of Dallas.
-She serves as the president of her sorority alumnae chapter and during basketball season, you can find her permanently planted in Moody Coliseum.
+During basketball season, you can find her permanently planted in Moody Coliseum.
 Lindsay and her husband, Joe (the Associate Dean of Admission at SMU), love to cheer on the Mustangs and relish every opportunity they get to spend time with the Hunt Leadership Scholars.

 Professor Stephen Sekula is an Assistant Professor of Experimental Physics in the Physics Department.
 In addition, he is a member of the Faculty Advisory Board to the Dedman College Interdisciplinary Institute and is a member of the SMU Center for Scientific Computation.
 He is a member of the international ATLAS Collaboration, a group of 3000 physicists from over 177 research institutions in 38 countries.
 The ATLAS Experiment, operated by the collaboration, is located at the Large Hadron Collider at the CERN particle physics laboratory in Geneva, Switzerland.
 ATLAS is an 8-story-tall, 50-yard-long, 100-megapixel subatomic digital camera, capable of taking 400 million pictures per second.
 This allows physicists to capture images of subatomic particle collisions and study the debris in an attempt to determine the laws and building blocks of the cosmos.